Nilando/velvetkernel.com/site/_posts/2025-03-20-first-post.markdown

 ascii.
 Each utf8 encoded char is needs to be processed as 4 bytes as opposed to ascii where each char is just a byte.

-It could be an interesting exercise in the future to try and speed this up.
+It could be an interesting exercise to try and speed this up.
-I've heard that SIMD instructions can greatly speed up lexing, maybe that could make an interesting blog post in the future.
+I've heard that SIMD instructions can greatly speed up lexing, maybe that could make a good blog post for another time.

 ### Summary